Vines, Wines & Good Times: Uncorking Rhode Island's Wine Scene

 Rhode Island's unique coastal climate and rich agricultural heritage make it an unsuspecting location for vineyards and wineries.
 By choosing locally crafted wines, you're investing in these local communities and their work.
-Consider taking a bottle or two home with you after your visit and, if you need more inspiration for shopping local, check out BuyLocalRI.org!
+Consider taking a bottle or two home with you after your visit, and browse here for more local shopping inspiration.

 You'll find Rhode Island's oldest vineyard in one of the state's easternmost towns, Little Compton.
 Established in 1975, Sakonnet Vineyard spans 169 acres.
 Find a cozy spot among the expansive grounds and enjoy wines by the glass or bottle and seasonal kitchen offerings.